UMAppClub/sem-break/GUIDE.md

 ##### assignment:
 * Build an account on GitHub, if you don't have one

-## Project: Build and launch your personal for free
+## Project: Build and launch your personal website for free

 ### Build a one-page website using `HTML/CSS`
 >🎁 Level: Beginner